Sacred lotus in religious art: Cultural

 The lotus flower is the state flower of several Indian states, including Karnataka, Haryana, and Andhra Pradesh.
 The lotus flower is the election symbol of the Bharatiya Janata Party, one of the major political parties in India.

 Symbolism

 It has been considered a symbol of beauty, absolute purity, honesty, rebirth, self-regeneration, enlightenment.

-It was considered a supreme plant by Egyptians for its fragrant transformative scent while living its alternating existence below and above the water surface.
-Interestingly it also was used by them as a medium to induce altered states of consciousness and make contact with other realms of existence.
-Blue lotus was considered as a symbol of sun rising out of night.
+Another plant known as a lotus (Nymphaea spp.) was considered a supreme plant by Egyptians for its fragrant transformative scent while living its alternating existence below and above the water surface.
+It was also used by the Egyptians as a means of inducing altered states of consciousness and making contact with other realms of existence.
+The blue lotus, N. caerulea, was considered as a symbol of the sun rising out of night.

-In Hindu philosophy lotus is regarded to be the first born of creation and a magic womb for the universe and gods.
-Associations of it have also been made to longevity,fertility,wealth and knowledge.
+In Hindu philosophy, the lotus is regarded to be the first born of creation and a magic womb for the universe and gods.
+It has also been associated with longevity, fertility, wealth, and knowledge.

-Its considered a symbol of freedom from desire, material attachment while invoking purity at level of mind, speech and action by Buddhist tradition.
-The also connected:
+It is considered a symbol of freedom from desire and material attachment while invoking purity at a level of mind, speech and action by Buddhist tradition.
+Also connected: